 With so many different forms of strength training, it can sometimes be both intimidating and overwhelming to take that first step!

 If you are completely new to strength training, consider engaging a personal trainer.
-Crucial basics like posture is key not only to ensure you train the right muscles – but safely as well!
+Crucial basics like posture are key not only to ensure you train the right muscles – but safely as well!
 As the adage goes, prevention is always better than cure: and bad form or posture may not only be harmful to your overall progress but can cause serious injuries as well!

 Another great way is to join a strength class as a group environment may be more comfortable for some.
 From a safety standpoint, whilst this may not be ideal as you will not get the devoted attention of a personal trainer, one recommendation that I would give is to make known to the instructor prior to the start of a class that you are a beginner.
 This way, the instructor should pay more attention to you throughout the class.

 As you progress in your strength training regimen, the next thing to consider is frequency and variety.
 For a start, it is recommended to engage in three sessions a week for progress to be consistent.
-Also, there are many ways you can vary your training: be it muscle group-focused, circuit style, full body, or high intensity.
+Also, there are many ways you can vary your training: be it muscle group-focused, circuit style, full-body, or high intensity.
 Keep in mind that balance is key: work all your muscles equally – not just those you’re familiar with.
 Be open to modifying your program according to how your body responds: after all, you know it best!

 Full Body Strength Circuit